coenwerem/simple_urdf_parser/README.md

 ## Notes

 * The current implementation uses proxy boxes for mesh geometry due to deprecation of PyCollada.
-Avoid using it for collision-sensitive computations.
+Avoid using it for collision-sensitive computations that rely on meshes.
 * Designed for Python >= 3.9.
 * Intended as a lightweight utility for robotics projects, simulation, and education.